-Students may exercise this option to a total of 2.0 full-course equivalents throughout their degree studies.
+Students may exercise this option to a total of 2.0 FCE throughout their degree studies.
 The choice is not restricted as to year or level of course.

 Students taking a course on a CR/NCR basis will not be identified individually to the instructor teaching that course; they will be assessed in the same way as all other students in the course, i.e. will have the same assignments and tests and will be evaluated with the same expectations.

 Students opting to do courses on a CR/NCR basis should be aware that their underlying percentage/letter grade will not be released or reported in any way.
 However, the Faculty cannot determine how an external body may read or interpret the CR/NCR on a transcript.
-If a specific grade may be required in a course for professional/graduate school applications or for other reasons in the future, students should NOT choose the CR/NCR option.
+If a specific mark may be required in a course for professional/graduate school applications or for other reasons in the future, students should not choose the CR/NCR option.
 Students may wish to seek academic advising at their College Registrar's Office when considering use of CR/NCR.

 Students who transfer to the Faculty of Arts & Science from Daniels, UTM or UTSC will have all Daniels Faculty/UTM/UTSC CR/NCR options (if any) included in their Arts & Science academic record.
 These CR/NCR options are counted towards the 2.0 FCE maximum.

 The CR/NCR option cannot be used for a course in which the student has committed an academic offence.
-If a student has specified the CR/NCR option in a course in which he or she commits an academic offence, the CR/NCR option will be revoked and the percentage grade will stand as the course grade.
+If a student has specified the CR/NCR option for a course in which an academic offence has been committed, the CR/NCR option will be revoked and the percentage mark will stand as the course mark.

-The following courses are not eligible to be taken as CR/NCR: courses where an individual student works on independent study or individual research superrvised by a professor; First Year Seminars (199s)/Research Opportunity Program (299s)/Research Excursions (399s); Foundational Year Program courses (College Ones, Munk One); Rotman Commerce (RSM) courses; field courses; courses evaluated on a Pass/Fail basis.
+The following courses are not eligible to be taken as CR/NCR: courses where an individual student works on independent study or individual research supervised by a professor; First Year Seminars (199s)/Research Opportunity Program (399s)/Research Excursions (398s); Foundational Year Program courses (College Ones, Munk One); Rotman Commerce (RSM) courses; field courses; courses evaluated on a Pass/Fail basis.

-Degree students in the Faculty of Arts & Science may request to withdraw without petition from a total of no more than 3.0 FCEs, provided such a request is made by the last day of classes in the relevant term.
+Degree students in the Faculty of Arts & Science may request to withdraw without petition from a total of no more than 3.0 Full Course Equivalent (FCE), provided such a request is made by the last day of classes in the relevant term.
 Non-degree students may also request LWD, provided they do not exceed the 3.0 FCE maximum throughout their combined degree and non-degree studies.

 Withdrawals approved under this procedure will be noted on the academic record by the course status LWD (Late Withdrawal).
 This course status will have no effect on the GPA or other elements of the academic record.

-Students who transfer to the Faculty of Arts & Science from University of Toronto at Mississauga (UTM) or University of Toronto Scarborough (UTSC), or the John H. Daniels Faculty of Architecture, Landscape and Design (Daniels) will have all UTM/UTSC LWD requests (if any) included in their Arts & Science academic record.
+Students who transfer to the Faculty of Arts & Science from the University of Toronto Mississauga (UTM) or the University of Toronto Scarborough (UTSC), or the John H. Daniels Faculty of Architecture, Landscape and Design (Daniels) will have all UTM/UTSC/Daniels LWD requests (if any) included in their Arts & Science academic record.
 These LWD requests are counted towards the 3.0 FCE maximum.

 Note that the option for Late Withdrawal is not available if an allegation of academic misconduct is under investigation.
 If LWD was previously granted in the course, it will be revoked and the percentage grade will stand as the course grade.

-- the course is a 100-level course and the maximum of six 100-level courses (6.0 FCEs) allowable for degree credit has already been completed (see 1. below), or
+- the course is a 100-level course and the maximum of 6.0 FCE at the 100-level allowable for degree credit has already been completed (see 1. below), or

-The Faculty of Arts & Science implements the Grading Regulations, reviews course grades submitted by Departments and posts the official grades.
-Official grades are communicated to the students via the Student Web Service.
+The Faculty of Arts & Science implements the Grading Regulations, reviews course marks submitted by academic units and posts the official marks.
+Official marks are communicated to the students via ACORN.

 GPA Equivalency Chart